 The first thing you need to do before coming up with good subject lines is to know what you’re doing.
 Here are some tips on creating email subject lines that work for your email campaigns:

 Making an introduction via email to a potential client or business connection is commonplace nowadays.
 Networking via email is an efficient use of people’s valuable time.
 Here are some business email subject lines examples for making an introduction.

 Follow up emails are essential in business, sales, and networking.
 Many people shy away from follow up emails, feeling that they’re nagging or bothering the recipient.
-The truth is that people are busy and unless you follow up, we are liable to forget people we met, events we want to attend, or promised introductions.
-If you need to “ping” someone, try one of these follow up email subject lines.
+The truth is that people are busy and unless you follow up, you are liable to forget people you’ve met, events you want to attend, or promised introductions.
+If you need to “ping” someone, try one of these follow-up email subject lines.

 Everyone likes to be invited to events, but the best way to get a good response is by sending an email with an inviting subject line.
 Make sure your subject lines catch the attention of your readers so they open the email.
 These sample subject lines are a great starting off point to fill up your next professional event or party.

 Showing gratitude is a very powerful thing in business.
 Here are some ways to say thank you in email subject lines to let customers and business connections know how grateful you are for their support.